 The matcher's recommendations are also all open access.

 This application was built by Mark Eaton at the City University of New York,

-with the support of a Google Cloud Platform Credit grant.
+with the support of a Google Cloud Platform Credit grant and PSC-CUNY Research Award.
 The computationally intensive data processing runs on a "serverless" Google Cloud Function.